 Our experienced and qualified employment specialists have a wide range of government, private sector and industry experience to help people figure out what they are good at and support them to find work.

-Our staff help people develop a personal plan, build self-confidence and gain motivation.
+Our staff help people with any disability or health need to develop a personal plan, build self-confidence and gain motivation.
 We also support people to develop communication skills, learn to work with others and link with other agencies where necessary.
 We determine barriers to employment and identify practical steps to finding a job.
 We can help people find suitable training as well as voluntary and paid work.
 Once people are in work, we can support them in the workplace.

 Through all of this we focus on people’s strengths and help them develop and maintain natural supports, therefore increasing their participation in the community.